- Download the “Pathways to a Joyful Walk” study guide.

 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy… (1 Peter 1:8)

 “Though you have not seen Him.”
-That’s us today.
+That is us today.
 You and I have not seen Him physically on this earth.
-But, the moment you believe in Jesus Christ, the Holy Spirit comes to live inside of you.
-And, He gives you God’s glorious, uncontainable joy.
+But the moment you believe in Jesus Christ, the Holy Spirit comes to live inside of you.
+And He fills you with God’s glorious, uncontainable joy.

 Jesus took hold of me when I was 19, and I’ve been on this great adventure ever since.
 My life is a gift of God, full of blessings in the midst of difficult challenges.
 The more I’ve learned and experienced God’s absolutely amazing grace, the more I’ve discovered my faith walk to be a joyful walk.
 I have been stepping through life satisfied by Jesus every day.